-The common aim among these procedures is to reconstruct the breast, usually after one or both breasts have been removed during breast cancer treatment.
+The common aim among these plastic surgery procedures is to reconstruct the breast, usually after one or both breasts have been removed during breast cancer treatment.

 Flaps used in breast reconstruction consist of fat, skin, blood vessels, and muscle from the abdomen (TRAM), back (LD) and serve as the tissue used to recreate the breast.
 The flap can be designed as either a pedicle flap, which means that it is attached to its original blood supply.